 What are flexible working arrangements?

-Working arrangements in the Commonwealth public sector provides employees with flexibility to manage their personal commitments while ensuring agency operational requirements are met.
+Working arrangements in the Commonwealth public sector provide employees with flexibility to manage their personal commitments while ensuring agency operational requirements are met.

 Flexible working arrangements allow employees to balance family, caring and other responsibilities and interests alongside their work commitments and career goals.
 Flexible working arrangements include initiatives such as flex time, time off in lieu, part time work, home based work, telework and job sharing.

-What does the Workplace Bargaining Policy 2018 require?
+What does the Workplace Bargaining Policy 2018 (the Policy) require?

-The policy does not require agencies to remove flexible working arrangements.
+The Policy does not require agencies to remove flexible working arrangements from enterprise agreements.
 In fact, it encourages greater workplace flexibility.

 What is meant by a restrictive work practice?